Prayer for Feather River

 In September the doctors at UC Davis Med Center took my husband’s sick kidney from the eco-system of his body.
 The cancer has not returned.

-My sister Ellen wrote a wonderful song called “Things Change in an Instant, (yes they do)”.
+My sister Ellen wrote a beautiful song called “Things Change in an Instant (Yes They Do).”
 So here we find ourselves in a different world of complex systems of people, places, memories of the past, and visions of the future.
 Things changed in an instant.
 Life is traumatic and difficult.
 Our places remain ours in verdancy and in conflagration.

 This album is for you canyon dwellers, you Northern Californians.
 You are the people of this land.
-Contact me to use this music in any way necessary to aid in healing and new growth.
+Contact me to use this music in anyway necessary to aide in healing and new growth.
 Together we stand.